richelbilderbeek/travis_cpp_tutorial/tutorial.md

 # Travis C++ tutorial

-Instead of a screen-friendly version,
+Instead of a screen-friendly version, the

  * [PDF](travis_cpp_tutorial.pdf)